-A few years ago I was lucky enough to participate in the Kneading Conference in Skowhegan Maine as a work study volunteer.
-One of the sessions that has stayed with me the longest was led by Daniel DeRosier who is the owner of Boulangerie des Rosiers in Notre-Dame-de-l’Île-Perrot, Quebec.
+Back in 2019 I participated in the Kneading Conference in Skowhegan Maine as a work study volunteer.
+It was at the session led by Daniel DeRosier who is the owner of Boulangerie des Rosiers in Notre-Dame-de-l’Île-Perrot, Quebec that I discovered the technique.
 He demonstrated how scalding a percentage of flour, particularly flour with low gluten content, would result in a much improved loaf.
 It was a game changer for me.
-It was hard to believe at first what a difference scalding the flour made.

 What about hydration?

 Once you’ve scalded your flour, you now need to think about how much water you’ll add to the remaining flour.
 After experimentation, I find that adjusting the hydration of the remaining dough by half the amount of water added to your scalded flour works really well.
 For example